example42/example42.github.io/_posts/2018-04-02-example42_puppet_modules_status_update.md

 ---
 layout: blog
-title: Tip of the Week 66 - Example42 Puppet modules status updatet
+title: Tip of the Week 66 - Example42 Puppet modules status update
 ---

 A quick update on the status of example42's Puppet works.